LexySoko/Thesis-fNIRS-Analysis-Pipeline/fnirs_dance_preprocessing/README.md

 5. **GLM and maps**
    - Build a block design matrix for each task condition
    - Run a per-channel GLM on the cleaned data
-   - Generate simple 2D "activation maps" over the cap
+   - Generate simple 2D activation maps over the cap
    - Compute condition subtraction maps (e.g., Execution – Observation)

 All data are synthetic and self-contained.